photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Session Notes/Session 2023-06-28 - 22nd Session.md

 King Aquilan the Fourth (Aquilan Wynquinal)

 Guy seems to have a lot of hesitation in the building and around the priests.

+Tali goes down the shute to the monk level

+Tali senses a great evil from below her